Identity Management Basics

 in terms of concrete metrics, which compare current to desired state.

-- Best Practices for Identity Management Projects:
+- Best Practices for IAM Projects:

 Presents best practices for deploying and operating an identity